About Reduce the Risk: PCI Bleed

 Proven bleed avoidance strategies (BAS) could improve this wide variation, and nationally lower the median rate of bleeding events significantly.
 Strategies such as assessing patient risk prior to procedure, choosing radial access over femoral access in high-risk patients, favoring bivalirudin over heparin in high-risk patients, and using vascular closure devices would drive down the common adverse events and ultimately lead to decreased morbidity and mortality among patients.

-- A learning network and tools to support your quality improvement goals
+- A learning network and tools to support quality improvement goals

 - A facility-assessment resource to pinpoint areas for improvement

-- A customized data dashboard to track and benchmark your progress
+- A customized data dashboard to track and benchmark progress

 - Access to a community of national experts and leading hospitals and institutions